H4K3R13/Learning_C/Program List/README.md

 Q8.Write a program to find the cube root of an integer.
 If the input is not a perfect cube, display the number is not a perfect cube.

+Rest of the questions are commented in the program....